samuelclay/NewsBlur/README.md

 ### Prerequisites

-#### RDBMS (mySQL, PostgreSQL)
+#### RDBMS (MySQL, PostgreSQL)

 You will want to have your database setup before you begin installation.
 Fabric can install both PostgreSQL and MongoDB for you, but only on Ubuntu.
-Mac OS X users will want to have mySQL or PostgreSQL already installed.
-You can [download mySQL](http://dev.mysql.com/downloads/mysql/) or [download PostgreSQL](http://www.postgresql.org/download/).
-Additionally, if running as a development machine on Mac OS X, I would recommend using mySQL with [Sequel Pro](http://www.sequelpro.com/) as a GUI.
+Mac OS X users will want to have MySQL or PostgreSQL already installed.
+You can [download MySQL](http://dev.mysql.com/downloads/mysql/) or [download PostgreSQL](http://www.postgresql.org/download/).
+Additionally, if running as a development machine on Mac OS X, I would recommend using MySQL with [Sequel Pro](http://www.sequelpro.com/) as a GUI.

+If you are installing MySQL, you will also need the MySQLDB python library:

+    sudo easy_install mysql-python

 #### Fabric

 Both Mac OS X and Linux require [Fabric](http://docs.fabfile.org/) to be installed.